yuthimreddy/dp3_ds3022/sample/README.md

 - **Object Observation vs Detections**: The main challenge was distinguishing between unique astronomical objects and their multiple detections over time.
 Each object can have numerous observations, leading to a complex dataset.
 To address this, I structured the database to separate object metadata from detection records, ensuring clarity in data relationships.

-- **Idempotency**: Wanted to ensure that we could stop and restart the data gathering process without duplicating records.
+- **Idempotency**: Another key challenge was ensuring that we could stop and restart the data gathering process without duplicating records.
 To address this, I utilized the 'INSERT OR IGNORE' command in SQLite to prevent duplicate entries based on unique constraints such as the object ID and detection timestamp.

 ## Analysis